 Terms of reference

 The Programmes Committee is a sub-committee of the Quality Assurance and Enhancement Committee (QAEC).
-It has delegated responsibility from QAEC to consider proposals for new and major modifications to undergraduate and Master’s level taught programmes of study as well as the College’s EngD programmes.
-The Committee is also responsible for making recommendations to QAEC for changes to the College’s academic and examination regulations related to taught programmes and EngD programmes.
+It has delegated responsibility from QAEC to consider proposals for new and major modifications to undergraduate and Master’s level taught programmes of study as well as the taught credit-bearing provision in research degree programmes.
+The Committee is also responsible for making recommendations to QAEC for changes to the College’s academic and examination regulations related to taught programmes and taught credit-bearing provision in research degree programmes.

-The Committee is also responsible for providing quality assurance oversight for courses that do not result in the award of the College but that bear the name of the College.
-This includes, but is not limited to, continuing professional development, Horizons, Business for Professional Engineering and Scientists (BPES) modules, pre-sessional courses, and summer school courses, including outreach.
+The Committee is also responsible for providing quality assurance oversight for courses that do not result in an award of the College but that bear the name of the College.
+This includes, but is not limited to, continuing professional development, Horizons, Business for Professional Engineering and Scientists (BPES) modules, I-Explore modules, pre-sessional courses, and summer school courses, including outreach.
 The Committee’s remit excludes the Graduate School’s professional skills development programme and Careers Service’s training programme which are quality assured separately.

 Approval of Programmes of Study

-- To oversee and approve an annual schedule of programme approval activity for the College linked to College Strategic Planning Round.
+- To oversee and approve an annual schedule of programme approval activity for the College linked to the College Strategic Planning Round.

-- To consider and recommend, to the Quality Assurance and Enhancement Committee, the approval of new award bearing undergraduate and Master’s level and EngD programmes congruent with College expectations and academic and examination regulations for taught programmes or research programmes as applicable.
+- To consider and recommend, to the Quality Assurance and Enhancement Committee, the approval of new award bearing undergraduate and Master's level and taught credit-bearing provision in research degree programmes congruent with College expectations and acadmic and examination regulations for taught programmes or research programmes as applicable.

 - To manage the approval process and programme development activity including providing advice at the initial stages in such areas as: regulatory queries; engagement with the College’s Mission; relevant College Codes of Practice and Strategies; and development of a Memorandum of Agreement (for collaborative programmes).